mshadish/msan_622/README.md

 ## About Me ##

-I am a current student in the Master's in Analytics (MSAN) program at the University of San Francisco.
+I am currently a student in the Master's in Analytics (MSAN) program at the University of San Francisco.